Silent Madison will be the voice of those whose voice is often not heard.

-Please contact Jeff at his email if you have a story or experience you are willing to share with us.
+Please contact Tracy at her email if you have a story or experience you are willing to share with us.

 As I passed out boots to our friends on a chilly November Sunday, a man by the name of Philip walked up to me with the aid of a cane and sat down to try on a pair.

 “Thank you for being patient with me,” he said as I helped him situate himself, taking his cane as he lowered himself into the chair.

 As I looked at his face, I realized he couldn’t have been older than me – a man just entering his fifth decade.
 I know living on the street can age a person, but oddly enough, he didn’t look that weathered.

 “I am from Monroe,” he said as he started to tell me his story.
 “I took care of my mom.
 She has had Alzheimer’s for years.”

 “A few months ago, she fell and went to the hospital.
 I ended up moving to Madison and they ended up selling our house to pay for expenses.”

 That is the condensed version of Philip’s story.
 His journey in life has seen him as the care-receiver, then the care-giver and now to circumstances that find him without a place to go to.
 On top of that, he has his own health issues, as he told me about a recent bout of pancreatitis that recently landed him in the hospital for a week.